 On Oct.
-7, Oakland band Silver Shadows, along with Punk Rock Opera and Chloe Danger, graced the makeshift stage of the Funzone, (a.k.a the garage attached to the East Beach Batting Cages) Santa Barbara’s premier DIY music venue.
-The Funzone’s questionable yet oddly fitting location does have its advantages; as I waited for the first band to finish setting up, I got the chance to watch the members of Silver Shadows try their arm at hitting a fastball.
+7, Oakland band Silver Shadows, along with Punk Rock Opera and Chloe Danger, graced the makeshift stage of FUNZONE, (a.k.a the garage attached to the East Beach Batting Cages) Santa Barbara’s premier DIY music venue.
+FUNZONE’s questionable yet oddly fitting location does have its advantages; as I waited for the first band to finish setting up, I got the chance to watch the members of Silver Shadows try their arm at hitting a fastball.

 Eight o’clock came and went, with no indication that the show would be starting anytime soon.
 Although it was chilly out, there was a growing excitement in the groups of people huddled around one another, all of us waiting to see how the night would unfold.

 Punk Rock Opera, a band that truly lives up to its name, took the stage first.
 Their set began with a melodramatic spoken word and guitar combo, which soon gave way to a thrashing energy that was palpable in the smallish crowd.
 One song in particular, the Kafkaesque “Roach Man”, a song about a man who wakes up as a cockroach, channeled some of the apocalyptic dread of the Dead Kennedys, with Matt Cagle’s surreal chord progression and manic vocals.
 Punk Rock Opera concluded their set in a high-energy frenzy by smashing two guitars against each other before exiting the stage to the cheers of the crowd with one less guitar intact.